 The Value and Meaning of Political Apologies across Cultures

 A central idea behind political apologies is that collectivities such as states can and should take responsibility or express remorse for past wrongdoings, and that this will help restore justice or promote harmony.
-But are such notions regarding collective moral responsibility and collective guilt shared across cultures?
-And is there a similar understanding about the function and meaning of political apologies across cultures?
-The aim of this subproject is to analyze whether key assumptions regarding political apologies hold across cultures, or whether this varies as a function of cross-cultural differences in key values (collectivism and individualism) and norms (face and honor).
+But are such notions regarding collective moral responsibility and collective guilt and shame shared across cultures?
+And is there a similar understanding about the value, function, and meaning of political apologies across cultures?
+In this part of the project, we aim to analyze whether key assumptions regarding political apologies hold across cultures, or whether this varies as a function of cross-cultural differences in key values and norms.
 For this, we rely upon an interdisciplinary and mixed-methods approach using in-depth interviews, vignette studies, and surveys.
 Data have been collected using community samples (incl. people aged 18 and above from both urban and rural regions with mixed educational backgrounds) across 33 countries.
+See the links below, for more information about the various studies that we conducted and about the publications.

 Countries: Burkina Faso, Costa Rica, Indonesia, Japan, Jordan, the Netherlands, Poland and the United States